 Helmets for airborne sports.

 We have noticed that around Thailand and Asia generally people use all kinds of helmets to protect probably the most important part of the body.
-We some helmets that are appropriate and we some that are not.
+We have seen some helmets that are appropriate and we some that are not.
 One way to ensure that your helmet is suitable for paragliding and offers you adequate protection is by ensuring you purchase a helmet that has been tested and approved using the EN 966 standard.
 Below is a summary of what the helmet design has to go through before it can pass the EN 966 standard.

 Where helmets are intended to provide protection for the users’ head in the case where the user themselves provide the movement, or where the user is likely to come under impact from items other than from above, helmets are usually tested using the falling headform method.
 Instead of using a fixed headform impacted with a falling mass, the headform itself, with the helmet fitted, is raised above a fixed anvil and dropped to generate the impact.
 Headforms, which are typically made from aluminium alloy, are made in several sizes so as to allow a reasonable fit to the helmet, and contain a tri-axial accelerometer (three single accelerometers in the x, y and z planes).
 On impact, these accelerometers will record the acceleration (or in this case, deceleration) of the headform in all three directions, and record a resultant value.
 In addition, the acceleration plotted over time can be used to calculate the head injury criterion (HIC), which gives a measure of the expected likelihood of serious injury to the user.
 It is calculated based on an integration of the acceleration against time between two points on in time.